meysamhadeli/codai/README.md

 ## ✨ Features

-🧠 **Intelligent Code Suggestions:**
-Provide context-aware code completion and suggestions as you type.

-➕ **Add New Features or Test Cases:**
+🧠 Context-aware code completions.

-Suggest new features or generate test cases based on existing code, helping to enhance functionality and ensure code reliability.
+➕ Propose new features or test cases.

-🔄 **Code Refactoring:**
-Provide specific suggestions to improve the structure and efficiency of existing code, making it cleaner and easier to maintain.

-🐛 **Describe a Bug:**
-Users can describe bugs in their code, allowing the AI to analyze the issue and provide targeted suggestions for resolution or debugging steps.

-✅ **Code Review Assistance:**
-Analyze code and identify potential bugs, providing suggestions to refactor for cleaner and better-performing code.

-✔️ **Direct Code Acceptance:**
-After receiving code suggestions from the AI, users can directly accept changes, which will be applied immediately to the codebase.

-📚 **Documentation Generation:**
-Automatically generate documentation based on the codebase, including function descriptions, parameter details, and usage examples.

-🌐 **Multi-Language Support:**
-Support for various programming languages `(C#, Go, Python, Java, Javascript, Typescript)` to cater to a wider range of developers.

-⚙️ **Customizable Config:**
-Allow users to customize settings through a config file (e.g., changing AI provider, tuning temperature settings).

-📊 **Project Context Awareness:**
+🔄 Improve code structure and efficiency.

+🐛 Diagnose and suggest fixes for bugs.

+✅ Identify issues and optimize code quality.

+✔️ Accept and apply AI-generated changes.

+📚 Generate comprehensive documentation.

+🌐 Works with multiple programming languages.

+⚙️ Adjust settings via a config file.

-Maintain awareness of the entire project context to provide more accurate suggestions.
+📊 Maintain understanding of the entire project.

-🌳 **Full Context Summarization with Tree-sitter:**
-Summarize the full context of your codebase using Tree-sitter for accurate and efficient code analysis.

-🔍 **RAG System Implementation:**
-Implement a Retrieval-Augmented Generation system to improve the relevance and accuracy of code suggestions by retrieving relevant context from the project.

-⚡ **Support variety of LLM models:**
-Work with advanced LLM models like `GPT-4o, GPT-4 and Ollama` to get high-quality code suggestions and interactions.

-🗂️ **Edit Multiple Files at Once:**
-Enable the AI to modify several files at the same time, making it easier to handle complex requests that need changes in different areas of the code.

-💳 **Token Management:**
-Track and represent the token consumption for each request, providing transparency on how many tokens are used, which helps in managing API costs effectively.
+🌳 Summarize code context using Tree-sitter.

+🔍 Retrieve relevant context for precise suggestions.

+⚡ Leverage models like GPT-4o, GPT-4, and Ollama.

+🗂️ Modify several files simultaneously.

+💳 Track and display API token usage.

 ## 🗺️ Plan
 🌀 This project is a work in progress; new features will be added over time. 🌀